RamiSyr/Hotkeys/README.md

 After you run this tool, popup message will appear for 5 seconds, tells you to hold **`WIN + H`** for help any time.

-While this tool open, you can see the tray icon toggled in notification area.
+While this tool is open, you can see the tray icon toggled in notification area.
 Three commands available: Suspend (to pause the program), About, and Exit.

 **Commands:**